 You may upload additional papers such as samples of your academic or published works in the ‘additional information’ section of the application.
 They will be included in your application file, though there is no guarantee that they will be reviewed by the admissions committee.
-With the exception of transcripts, do not send any duplicates of materials that you have submitted online.
+With the exception of the required official transcripts, do not send any duplicates of materials that you have submitted online.
 They will not be added to your file.

-All hard copy supplemental materials should be mailed to:
+All official transcripts should be mailed to:

 Student Services Administrator